Welcome to SIPRI

 Insecurity and the refugee ‘crisis’: Whose crisis?
 Whose security?

 On the occasion of the visit of guests from the Italian Istituto Affari Internazionali (IAI), SIPRI held a conversation event in cooperation with the Italian Embassy and the Istituto Italiano di Cultura, Stockholm.

 Read the invitation for more information and watch the video of the event below.

 SIPRI year of reflection

-SIPRI presents the fourth film in its new short-film series 2016—A Year of Reflection.
+SIPRI presents the fifth film in its new short-film series 2016—A Year of Reflection.